Medical Conditions and Pregnancy

-Infants of mothers with gestational diabetes are vulnerable to several chemical imbalances, such as low serum calcium and low serum magnesium levels, but, in general, the major problems of gestational diabetes include the following:
+Infants of mothers with gestational diabetes are vulnerable to several chemical imbalances, like low serum calcium and low serum magnesium levels.
+But, in general, the major problems of gestational diabetes include the following:

 High blood pressure and pregnancy

-High blood pressure can occur in pregnancy in two forms.
-It may be a preexisting condition, called chronic hypertension, or it can develop during pregnancy--a condition known as gestational hypertension.
-It is also called toxemia or preeclampsia and occurs most often in young women with a first pregnancy.
+High blood pressure can happen in pregnancy in 2 forms.
+It may be a preexisting condition, called chronic hypertension, or it can develop during pregnancy.
+This is a condition known as gestational hypertension.
+It is also called toxemia or preeclampsia and happens most often in young women with a first pregnancy.
 It is more common in twin pregnancies, and in women who had blood pressure problems in a previous pregnancy.

 High blood pressure can lead to placental complications and slowed fetal growth.
 If untreated, severe hypertension may cause dangerous seizures and even death in the mother and fetus.

 Women with preeclampsia may need bedrest.
-Moderate or severe preeclampsia or eclampsia (preeclampsia complicated by seizures) usually require hospitalization and medications.
+Moderate or severe preeclampsia or eclampsia (preeclampsia complicated by seizures) usually require hospitalization and medicines.

-Women who have high blood pressure before pregnancy often need to continue taking their antihypertensive medication.
-Your physician may switch you to a safer antihypertensive medication during pregnancy.
+Women who have high blood pressure before pregnancy often need to continue taking their antihypertensive medicine.
+Your healthcare provider may switch you to a safer antihypertensive medicine during pregnancy.

-Kidney function tests and ultrasounds are often performed more frequently on pregnant women with high blood pressure to monitor the mother's health and fetal growth and development.
+Kidney function tests and ultrasounds are often performed more often on pregnant women with high blood pressure to keep an eye on the mother's health and fetal growth and development.

 Infectious diseases and pregnancy

 Infections during pregnancy can pose a threat to the fetus.
-Even a simple urinary tract infection, which is common during pregnancy, should be treated immediately.
+Even a simple urinary tract infection, which is common during pregnancy, should be treated right away.
 An infection that goes untreated can lead to preterm labor and rupture of the membranes surrounding the fetus.
 Some infectious diseases include:

 Have someone who is healthy and not pregnant handle raw meat for you.
 If this is not possible, wear clean, latex gloves when you touch raw meat and wash any cutting boards, sinks, knives, and other utensils that might have touched the raw meat.
 Wash your hands well with soap and warm water afterward.

-Cook all meat thoroughly, that is, until it is no longer pink in the center or until the juices run clear.
+Cook all meat thoroughly.
+This means until it is no longer pink in the center or until the juices run clear.
 Do not sample meat before it is fully cooked.

-Thoroughly cook raw food from animal sources, such as beef, pork, or poultry.
+Thoroughly cook raw food from animal sources, like beef, pork, or poultry.

 Wash raw vegetables thoroughly before eating.